kaliuser13416/binomial-distribution/README.md

 # binomial-distribution
-simple calculator for binomial distribution
+Simple calculator for the binomial distribution